JasonEtco/create-an-issue/README.md

 What's everyone up to this week?
 ```

 This example will create a new issue with a title like **Weekly download Saturday, November 10th**.
+You can pass any valid [Moment.js formatting string](https://momentjs.com/docs/#/displaying/) to the filter.

 ### Custom templates